 What are car insurance groups based on?

-The fact the estate car is likely to be driven in a certain way means it may go into a lower group.
+The fact the estate car is likely to be driven in a certain way means it might go into a lower group.

-There are thousands of different makes and models of car on the road in the UK, which makes working out what they should cost to insure a highly complex business.
+There are thousands of different car makes and models on the road in the UK, which means it can be complicated working out how much they should cost to insure.

 How many car insurance groups are there?

-Currently vehicle groupings are on a one to 50 scale, where one is low risk and 50 is high risk.
-The scales have changed over time, they were originally one to 20, changing to one to 35.
-Admiral started using the one to 50 in August 2011.
+Currently the groups are on a one to 50 scale, where one is low risk and 50 is high risk.

 What car insurance group is my car?